 Norwegian wood-burning stoves.
 "A terrific boom for us was the fact that, at the time, oil was under Arab control and expensive and Dutch Elm was rife."

-Duch Elm was rife."
-Dick remembers: "When we set up the business, CND were very big, and supporters came here with car stickers saying 'Split wood, not atoms'."
+Dick remembers: "When we set up the business, CND were very big, and supporters came here with car stickers saying 'Split wood not stored." wood, not atoms'